johanseaxis/acap-native-sdk-examples/tensorflow_to_larod/README.md

 setupLarod(args.chip, larodModelFd, &conn, &model);
 ```

 The tensors inputted to and outputted from larod needs to be stored.
 To accomplish this, a temporary file will be created for each such tensor.
-The input to our model is a single 256x256x3 tensor, and as the data type is now INT8, each such value is one byte.
-Thus, with the [createAndMapTmpFile](env/app/tensorflow_to_larod.c#75) method, a file descriptor (*Har en FD allokerat minne?*) with 256x256x3 bytes of allocated space is produced.
+The input to our model is a single 256x256x3 tensor, and as the data type is now INT8, each such value is one byte in size.
+Thus, with the [createAndMapTmpFile](env/app/tensorflow_to_larod.c#L75) method, a file descriptor with 256x256x3 bytes of allocated space is produced.
 The two outputs of the model are in the same manner allocated a single byte each, as they both output one INT8 value, using the same method.
 ```c
 char CONV_INP_FILE_PATTERN[] = "/tmp/larod.in.test-XXXXXX";
 char CONV_OUT1_FILE_PATTERN[] = "/tmp/larod.out1.test-XXXXXX";